 “The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be called holy—the Son of God.”
-(Lk 1:35)
+(Luke 1:35)

-No wonder Elizabeth called Mary “the mother of my Lord” (Lk 1:43).
+No wonder Elizabeth called Mary “the mother of my Lord” (Luke 1:43).

 Thankfully, we won’t have to explain all the nuances of Christ’s divine and human natures in order to get into heaven.
 Where we still have questions, we can trust in God’s infinite wisdom and power and goodness.
 The child born to Mary was (and still is) fully God and fully man, and herein lies our sure hope of salvation.